Ivan the Terrible: Livonian War

-In 1558, Ivan launched the Livonian War in an attempt to gain access to the Baltic Sea and its major trade routes.
-The war ultimately proved unsuccessful and stretched on for 24 years, engaging the Kingdom of Sweden, the Grand Duchy of Lithuania, the Polish–Lithuanian Commonwealth and the Teutonic Knights of Livonia.
-The prolonged war had nearly destroyed the economy, and the Oprichnina had thoroughly disrupted the government.
-Meanwhile, the Union of Lublin had united the Grand Duchy of Lithuania and Kingdom of Poland, and the Polish-Lithuanian Commonwealth acquired an energetic leader, Stephen Báthory, who was supported by Russia's southern enemy, the Ottoman Empire.
-Ivan's realm was being squeezed by two of the time's great powers.
+In 1558, Ivan IV launched the Livonian War in an effort to secure access to the Baltic Sea and its lucrative trade routes.
+The conflict, which ultimately proved unsuccessful, lasted for 24 years and drew in multiple regional powers, including the Kingdom of Sweden, the Grand Duchy of Lithuania, the Polish–Lithuanian Commonwealth, and the Teutonic Knights of Livonia.

+The prolonged war devastated the Russian economy and, together with the internal turmoil caused by the oprichnina, severely disrupted governance and social stability.
+During the later stages of the conflict, the Union of Lublin (1569) united Lithuania and Poland into the Polish–Lithuanian Commonwealth, which soon gained a vigorous new monarch, Stephen Báthory, a skilled military commander supported by Russia’s southern rival, the Ottoman Empire.
+By the 1570s, Ivan’s realm found itself strategically encircled, pressured by two of the era’s dominant powers to the west and south.

-After rejecting peace proposals from his enemies, Ivan had found himself in a difficult position by 1579.
-The displaced refugees fleeing the war compounded the effects of the simultaneous drought, and the exacerbated war engendered epidemics causing much loss of life.
+After rejecting several peace proposals from his adversaries, Ivan IV found himself in an increasingly unstable position by 1579.
+The protracted Livonian War had drained Russia’s resources, while refugee movements from devastated border regions worsened the effects of a severe drought that struck the country at the same time.
+These overlapping crises contributed to widespread famine and epidemic outbreaks, resulting in heavy loss of life and further weakening the stability of the Russian state.

-Báthory then launched a series of offensives against Muscovy in the campaign seasons of 1579–81 to try to cut the Kingdom of Livonia from Muscovy.
-During his first offensive in 1579, he retook Polotsk with 22,000 men.
-During the second, in 1580, he took Velikie Luki with a 29,000-strong force.
-Finally, he began the Siege of Pskov in 1581 with a 100,000-strong army.
-Narva, in Estonia, was reconquered by Sweden in 1581.
+Báthory then launched a series of major offensives against Muscovy between 1579 and 1581, aiming to sever the Kingdom of Livonia from Russian control.
+In his first campaign of 1579, Báthory captured Polotsk with an army of approximately 22,000 men.
+During his second offensive in 1580, he seized Velikiye Luki with a force estimated at 29,000 troops.
+The following year, in 1581, he initiated the Siege of Pskov with an army reportedly numbering around 100,000 men, marking the largest engagement of the war.
+Meanwhile, in the north, Narva—in present-day Estonia—was recaptured by Sweden in the same year, further eroding Muscovy’s positions along the Baltic frontier.